Everything El Centro Property Owners Need To Know For Effective Flea & Tick Control

 Both of these pests are often brought into our yards on the backs of wildlife.
 However, if they fall off that wildlife, they will be in search of a new host which could quite possibly be you or your pets.

 Both fleas and ticks feed on the blood of mammals which includes humans.
-As such, they are known to spread a vast array of bloodborne diseases as they feed on a variety of hosts.
+As such, fleas and ticks spread a vast array of bloodborne diseases as they feed on a variety of hosts.
 Diseases that are known to be transmitted by ticks and fleas include Lyme disease, anaplasmosis, babesiosis, ehrlichiosis, Rocky Mountain spotted fever, typhus, tungiasis, and tularemia.
 Additionally, fleas can spread tapeworms, and both can trigger allergic reactions in at-risk people.
 Ultimately, there are a number of reasons you don’t want either of these pests to bite you.
 That’s why it’s so important to take preventative steps to keep both tick and flea populations to a minimum around your property.

-Tick And Flea Prevention Both Home And Away
+Tick & Flea Prevention Both Home & Away

 As previously stated, fleas and ticks are often brought into yards on the backs of wildlife.
 As such, removing anything that might attract wildlife to your property is a great first step in tick and flea prevention.
 To prevent fleas and ticks from invading your yard, you should: